subins2000/p2pt/api-docs.md

 This event is emitted when a peer disconnects.

 Arguments passed to Event Handler: `peer` Object

+### Event: `trackerconnect`
+This event is emitted when a successful connection to tracker is made.

+Arguments passed to Event Handler: `WebSocketTracker` Object, `stats` Object

+### Event: `trackerwarning`
+This event is emitted when some error happens with connection to tracker.

+Arguments passed to Event Handler: `Error` object, `stats` Object

 ### `new P2PT(announceURLs = [], identifierString = '')`
 Instantiates the class